Drag

 Meet the Author

-Mark Kausel - Director of Client Services
+Mark Kausel - Director Client Services, IT

 Mark Kausel applies over 30 years of experience from healthcare operations, information technology, and sales and account management roles to deliver strategic solutions to client challenges, resulting in positive outcomes with long-term relationships.